victorrborges/thesaurus-traceability-study/README.md

 ## Scenarios description

-The scenarios are descripted as follows:
+The scenarios are described as follows:

 | Label | API | Expansion Approach | Sub Scenarios |
 | ------ | ------ | ------ | ------ |